 After each assessment task, students are given meaningful feedback on their performance and achievement of outcomes.

 Penalties apply for the unjustified late submission of Formal Assessment tasks.
 In Years 11 and 12, this could be a zero mark and ‘N’ warning letter.

 Years 11 & 12 students must submit hand-in tasks by 8:15 am on the day due.
 These are to be handed into the Learning Resource Centre.
-The tasks, with cover sheet attached are to be placed into the designated box before the bell for the beginning of Homeroom rings.
+The tasks, with a cover sheet attached, are to be placed into the designated box before the bell for the beginning of Homeroom rings.

 For Years 7 – 9, extensions and application of penalties will be at the discretion of the KLA Coordinator.
 For Years 10 – 12, extensions and penalties will be granted or applied at the discretion of the Curriculum Coordinator in consultation with the KLA Coordinator.